 To ensure your baby gets all the right play opportunities in the early weeks try these simple but essential activities:

-Tummy time is an amazing activity for babies as it will help to build up thier strength in order to become more mobile and enter the next stage of play.
+1. Engage in regular tummy time sessions.
+Tummy time is an amazing activity for babies as it will help to build up their strength in order to become more mobile and enter the next stage of play.

 If your baby is really struggling, here are some tips to help any baby who hates tummy time.

-Lying under a play gym and gazing up at the dangling toys will provide endless fun for your newborn.
+2. Give baby time to lie under a play gym.
+Lying under a play gym and gazing up at the dangling toys will provide endless fun and sensory experiences for your newborn.

-Foot and wrist rattles will provide great stimulation for your baby as they realise their movements will have an effect on the rattles!
+6. Allow baby to play with foot and wrist rattles.
+Foot and wrist rattles will provide great stimulation for your baby as they realise their movements will have an effect on the rattles.

-We all know how important outdoor time is for toddlers, preschoolers and older children…
+7. Spend time outside.
+We all know how important outdoor time is for toddlers, preschoolers and child development in general… But we sometimes forget how important it is for newborn babies too.

 Full of different smells, sounds and sights, being outside will stimulate your baby’s cognitive development and help them connect to the beautiful world around them.